BackupTheBerlios/nwnprc/nwnprc/tools/server/PRC Server readme.txt

 Some suggested switches for a server are:

+PRC_USE_DATABASE		INT	1			This will turn on the database

+PRC_USE_LETOSCRIPT 		INT	1			This will turn on Letoscript

+PRC_LETOSCRIPT_NWN_DIR		STRING 	[your NWN directory]	This tells Letoscript where to find NWN
+                                                                You only need to set this if it fails to autodetct it

-PRC_USE_DATABASE		INT	1			This will turn on the database PRC_USE_LETOSCRIPT 		INT	1			This will turn on Letoscript PRC_LETOSCRIPT_NWN_DIR		STRING 	[your NWN directory]	This tells Letoscript where to find NWN PRC_LETOSCRIPT_FIX_ABILITIES	INT	1			This will use letoscript to bypass the +12 ability cap
+PRC_LETOSCRIPT_FIX_ABILITIES	INT	1			This will use letoscript to bypass the +12 ability cap

 you may also wish to use:

-PRC_CONVOCC_ENABLE		INT	1			This will turn on the Conversation Character Creator, so races and base classes can be used in servervault.
+PRC_CONVOCC_ENABLE		INT	1			This will turn on the Conversation Character Creator, so
+								races and base classes can be used in servervault.

-PRC_LETOSCRIPT_PORTAL_IP	STRING	[your servers IP] PRC_LETOSCRIPT_PORTAL_PASSWORD  STRING	[your servers password]	These two can be used by Letoscirpt to avoid booting your character.
+PRC_LETOSCRIPT_PORTAL_IP	STRING	[your servers IP] PRC_LETOSCRIPT_PORTAL_PASSWORD  STRING	[your servers password]	These two can be used by Letoscirpt to avoid booting your
+								character.

-PRC_LETOSCRIPT_GETNEWESTBIC	INT	1			This uses a different method to get bic files which may avoid conflicts if players have two characters named the same.
+PRC_LETOSCRIPT_GETNEWESTBIC	INT	1			This uses a different method to get bic files which may
+								avoid conflicts if players have two characters named the same.

+Changelog
+v1.1 	Fixed issue with incorect version of SQLite
+     	Added SSed step to filter output from precacher to be SQLite compatible Added bioware 2das to the cacher
+	Added override\directoory.2da creation

+v1.0 	Initial Release